SpeechColab/Leaderboard/README.md

 ## 1. Overview
 ![Overview](misc/overview.png)

-By providing:
+SpeechIO leaderboard provides:
 * a test-set zoo (via cloud-storage)
 * a model zoo (via cloud-storage)
-* a simple pipeline to process benchmarking request (via codes in this repo)
+* a simple pipeline to process benchmarking request (via this github repo)

-SpeechIO Leaderboard serves as a platform for speech community,
+SpeechIO Leaderboard serves as a platform for speech community:
-* to compare ASR performances
+* to compare/reproduce ASR systems
-* to publish models & datasets
+* to publish ASR systems, models and datasets

-* to reproduce experiments and results
+---

+## 2. TestSet Zoo
 We are adding various domain-specific test sets(with human labels), to make sure our leaderboard results are robust, informative and convincing than any exisiting ASR benchmark.

-## 2. TestSet Zoo
-### 2.1 Chinese (ZH)
+<details><summary> Existing Test Sets (ZH) </summary><p>

 | 编号 <br> ID | 名称 <br> Name |场景 <br> Scenario | 内容领域 <br> Topic Domain | 时长 <br> hours | 难度(1-5) <br> Difficulty  |
 | --- | --- | --- | --- | --- | --- |